Cubs pound Cardinals 13-5 for 7th straight win

 The crowd of 36,499 chanted "Sweep!
 Sweep!
 Sweep!" after Bryant connected with two outs in the eighth, belting a drive to center off Dominic Leone for his fourth homer.

-Paul DeJong and Marcell Ozuna homered in the ninth inning for St. Louis, which lost its season-high fourth straight game.
-Adam Wainwright (3-3) allowed five runs and five hits in five innings, dropping to 11-4 in 26 career games at Wrigley Field.
+Paul DeJong and Marcell Ozuna went deep in the ninth for St. Louis, which lost its season-high fourth straight game.
+Adam Wainwright (3-3) pitched five-plus innings while dropping to 11-4 in 26 career games at Wrigley Field.

+"You have to tip your hat to their hitters for beating me to the spot on a couple of those pitches," Wainwright said.
+"They're playing good ball right now."

 The Cardinals got at least one hit in seven innings, but left nine runners on base.
 José Quintana (4-1) also received some help from his defense.